 - Collectors should only buy what is considered "mint" glass.
 This is glassware that has no chips, scratches, or repairs of chips.

 - Before buying glass, ask the dealer to point out any imperfections or repairs.
-A reputable dealer will be glad to help and answer any questions of the collector.
+A reputable dealer will be glad to answer any questions.

 Most Valuable Depression Glass Colors